String represents an array of Chars.

 findRegexp follows the pattern established by String: -find, where the receiver is the string to be searched.

 matchRegexp follows the pattern of matchItem, where the receiver is the pattern to match and the first argument is the object to be tested.
 This is a common source of confusion, but it is based on this precedent.

-POSIX regular expression matching.
+Perl regular expression matching (see String: Regular expressions).
 Returns true if the receiver (a regular expression pattern) matches the string passed to it.
 The start is an offset where to start searching in the string (default: 0), end where to stop.

 regexp.matchRegexp(stringToSearch)and not the other way around!
 See above: String: Regular expressions.

 Perl regular expression search (see String: Regular expressions).
 This method searches exhaustively for matches and collects them into an array of pairs, in the format

 "Leftmost largest match": As in most flavors of regular expressions,

 + are greedy; if it is possible to have more than one overlapping match for a part of the regular expression, the match list will include only the leftmost and largest of them.
 In